juanbkm/donor2019/content/stories/access-to-credit-empowers-sri-lankan-women.md

 In Sri Lanka, women economic participation is well below potential despite its gender parity in access to education.
 They contribute only a little over 33% to the labor force.
 Even less are those who own or lead small to medium enterprises (SMEs).
 Disenfranchised, the women remain an untapped national resource.
 What a missed opportunity it is for the country that is transitioning to upper-middle-income status.

-The International Finance Corporation estimates that 40%&mdash; or 65 million&mdash; of SMEs in the developing world have $5.2 trillion unmet financing needs.
+The International Finance Corporation estimates that 40%&mdash;or 65 million&mdash;of SMEs in the developing world have $5.2 trillion unmet financing needs.
 This shortfall is due to banks being more inclined to provide loans to bigger firms and businesses.
 SMEs, even though they make up 90% of businesses in the Asia-Pacific region, remain an unattractive prospect for capital lending.

 The Sri Lankan government decided to address this gap by enlisting the ADB's assistance in promoting women's entrepreneurship, a central pillar of [ADB's Strategy 2030 in promoting gender equality](https://www.adb.org/documents/strategy-2030-op2-gender-equality).